deorcost/prezto/README.md

 Fork Notes
 ----------

-Additional README section added to my fork to keep track of installation, content, and upkeep instruction.
+Additional `README` section added to my fork to keep track of installation, content, and upkeep instruction.
 Original (upstream) content begins below this section.

-This is a fork of the original (user: `sorin-ionescu`) prezto.
+This is a fork of the original (*user*: `sorin-ionescu`) prezto.
 The fork enables me to maintain my own configuration files and pull my setup to multiple machines.

 ### Setting up the repository ###

-The instructions are similar to the upstream repository instructions seen in the next section, except for the difference in repository location.
+The instructions are similar to the original (upstream) repository instructions seen in the next section, except for the difference in repository location and the addition of the upstream repository as a separate remote.

   1. Clone the repository (note the user is `deorcost`)